Arthur Rooke

-Arthur Rooke was a British actor and film director of the silent era.
+Arthur Henry Rooke (18 May 1878 – 1947) was a British actor and film director of the silent era.
 Rooke had worked in the theatre for many years before he went into films.
 He initially co-directed several films with A.E.
 Coleby, but later began directing films by himself.
-By the early 1920s he was one of the more successful British film directors.
+By the early 1920s, he was one of the more successful British film directors.